kywertheim/NLP_ProbabilisticModels/README.md

 3. C2_W3_Assignment.ipynb:
 This notebook records the procedures involved in building an auto-complete system based on the n-grams language model and the perplexity score.

+4. C2_W4_Assignment.ipynb:
+This notebook explains how the continuous bag of words (CBOW) model can be used to generate word embeddings from a corpus.